hashicorp/design-system/website/docs/utilities/menu-primitive/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="<:toggle>" @type="named block">
-    A named block that works as "toggle" for the disclosure.
+    A named block that works as "toggle" for the MenuPrimitive.
   </C.Property>
   <C.Property @name="[:toggle].onClickToggle" @type="event handler">
     A function to be called by the interactive element to toggle visibility of the content.